Cassidy's Moving and Storage

 How to Pack Artwork for Moving

-All of your paintings, prints and statues can be packed in what’s called a mirror box or an artwork box.
+All of your paintings, prints, statues and even mirrors can be packed in what’s called a mirror box or an artwork box.
 For larger, heavy items you may need a wooden crate, as you’ll see below.
-The smaller items can be packed in China carton.
+The smaller items can be packed in China cartons.
 They have two layers of cardboard to keep your artwork safe.

 In principle there are two basic stages to packing artwork: protecting the piece, and padding the box you’ll be placing it in.